TresAmigosSD/SMV/docs/user/run_app.md

 # Running SMV Application

-While an SMV application can be run using the standard "spark-submit" command, a convenient script `smv-pyrun` is provided to make it easy to run an application built using maven.
+While an SMV application can be built and run using the standard "spark-submit" command, a convenient script `smv-pyrun` is provided to make it easier to make running an application.
+No build is necessary if project is purely in Python.

 ### Synopsis
 ```shell